michelesr/thesis/src/context.md

 - Responding to change over following a plan

-In the Agile model the highest priority is the customer satisfaction, reached though early and continuous delivery of the software @agile-principles.
-The Agile workflow promotes the embracing of the changes.
-In order to adopt an Agile workflow, the Continuous Integration is essential.
+In the Agile model the highest priority is the customer satisfaction, reached trough collaboration, and continuous delivery of the software @agile-principles.
+In order to actually provide continuous delivery and flexibility to changes, Continuous Integration is essential.

 Continuous integration is a practice where the members of the development team integrates their work frequently (daily or even more frequently).
 Every